FuShengK/powershell-automation/README.md

 ### Prerequisites

-- PowerShell
+- PowerShell (For main execution)               - The main power to execute the script
-- Git (for cloning the repository)
+- Git (For git commands usages)                 - Used to interact with remote repositories
-- Firebase CLI (for some static websites deployment)
+- Firebase CLI (For Firebase commands usages)   - Used to configure firebase settings and deploy application
-- Terraform (for IaC configuration)
+- Terraform (For Terraform commands usages)     - Used to automating deploy process, will work with cloud platforms (AWS, Azure, GCP)
-- Heroku CLI (for some backend or frontend developments)
+- Heroku CLI (For heroku commands usages)       - Used to interact with remote Heroku repositories and deploy local applicatian

 ### Installation